Alaskan Brown Bear Hunting

 SPRING BROWN BEAR HUNTING

 Our spring Hunts are combination Brown Bear and Black Bear hunts and are 10 days long.
-Spring Brown bear hunting begins in mid-April extending into mid- May.
+Spring Brown Bear hunting in Southeast Alaska begins in mid-April extending into mid-June.
 During the spring season, bears emerging from their winter dens venture to the shoreline and grass flats in search of the major source of food this time of year - new plant growth, kelp, and small crustaceans along the coastline.
 Hunting is a spot-and-stalk style.
-Skiffs launched from the base-camp vessel are used to cruise promising stretches of shoreline, or to access grass flats where bears come to feed, typically in late evening - often at last light.
+Skiffs launched from the Yacht are used to cruise promising stretches of shoreline, or to access grass flats where bears come to feed, typically in late evening - often at last light.
 This is a totally free-range, fair chase hunt that brings you to some of the most magnificent country on Earth - with the added bonus of a chance at a phenomenal Brown Bear trophy, and World-class Black Bear; often the size of Grizzlies!
 Hunters should be prepared to hunt in Simms waders with wading Boots, and be able to walk at least 2 miles over slick, uneven ground.
 Shooting distances typically are under 100 yards and hunters should be prepared to shoot from many different positions as a dead rest is not always possible, and shooting sticks are generally not functional in our area.
 Good optics is a must, as many hours are spent sitting and glassing shorelines.
 There is always a myriad of wildlife to see other than bears - sea mammals, birds, and whales.
 The Brown Bear we work to harvest square from 9ft to 10ft+ with skull size ranging from 22 1/2 - 28 inch.

 A TYPICAL DAY